microsoft/winget-cli/doc/specs/#364 - Feature Toggle.md

 ### Security

 There should be no security impact directly, although we must remember that any medium IL process will be able to enable any feature by writing to the settings file.
-But any experimental feature should be created with the intention of becoming released, and so should have it's own security consideration.
+But any experimental feature should be created with the intention of becoming released, and so should have its own security consideration.

 ### Reliability